 Scope

-The i4i Product Development Awards (PDA) support collaborative research and development of medical devices, in vitro diagnostic devices and high-impact patient-focused digital health technologies for use in the NHS or social care systems.
-PDA is researcher-led and aims to de-risk innovations to make them more attractive for follow-on funding and investment in the next stage of development.
-The expected focus of a PDA is to carry out product development required to enable a technology for clinical use or use in social care, and/or the clinical development of a laboratory-validated technology.
-Projects must have a clear pathway towards adoption and commercialisation.
+The i4i Product Development Awards (PDA) support collaborative research and development projects of medical devices, in vitro diagnostic devices and high-impact patient-focused digital health technologies for use in the NHS or social care systems.
+PDA are researcher-led and aim to de-risk innovations, supporting early product development through to real-world evaluations, to make innovations more attractive for follow-on funding and commercial investment.
+The expected focus of a project funded by PDA is one or more of the following:

-Projects may last up to 3 years, and SMEs and NHS organisations may receive up to 100% of the requested funding, with no requirement for matched funding for commercial organisations.
+Projects may last up to 3 years.
+In exceptional circumstances up to 5 years may be requested, for example, if extended patient follow-up is required to demonstrate improved outcomes.
+SMEs and NHS organisations may receive up to 100% of the requested funding, with no requirement for matched funding for commercial organisations.
 Higher Education Institutions are entitled to up to 80% of the full economic costs (please refer to the Finance guidance for more details).

 Pre-award support

-Prospective applicants are encouraged to attend launch webinars, which are arranged for each competition and advertised on the i4i website.
-If you have any queries about whether your proposal is eligible for i4i funding, please send an email with specific questions to the i4i Programme team on i4i@nihr.ac.uk
+Prospective applicants are encouraged to attend i4i webinars, which are arranged throughout the year and advertised on the i4i website.
+If you have any queries about whether your proposal is eligible for i4i funding, please send an email with specific questions to the i4i Programme team on i4i@nihr.ac.uk.

 Who we fund